Padmanabh03/RobustTransSeg/README.md

 - **UNETR**: Transformers for medical image segmentation (Hatamizadeh et al., 2022)
 - **SwinUNETR**: Hierarchical transformers (Tang et al., 2022)

+## Conclusion
+The Dual Encoder U-Net model shows promising results with significantly fewer parameters compared to traditional approaches.
+While utilizing a reduced feature size of just 24, the model achieved a test Dice score of 0.7819 in only 16 epochs, comparable to what the CNN approach achieved with more parameters and longer training time.
+This efficiency demonstrates the effectiveness of the dual encoder architecture in capturing both local features and global context for accurate tumor segmentation.

 ## Future Updates
-- Results from the Transformer+CNN approach
-- Comparative analysis between both approaches
+- Extended comparative analysis between both approaches
-- Extended visualization examples
+- Additional visualization examples
-- Detailed ablation studies
+- Detailed ablation studies on model components
+- Exploration of further parameter optimizations

 ## Acknowledgements
 - BraTS 2020 dataset organizers